thebigcrafter/KygekWhitelistKick/README.md

 | `/whitelistkick on` | Enable automatic kick on whitelist enabled | `kygekwhitelistkick.cmd.on` | op |
 | `/whitelistkick set` | Change whitelist kick reason | `kygekwhitelistkick.cmd.set` | op |

+💡 Tips:
-Use `kygekwhitelistkick.cmd` to give players permission to all subcommands.
+- Use `kygekwhitelistkick.cmd` to give players permission to all subcommands.
 Typing `/whitelistkick` without args or args other than above will show KygekWhitelistKick help (Player needs to have `kygekwhitelistkick.cmd.help` permission).

-Command alias: `/wlkick`
+- Command alias: `/wlkick`

-Use `-` before each permission to blacklist the command(s) permission to groups/users in PurePerms (e.g. adding `-kygekwhitelistkick.cmd.set` will blacklist the `/whitelistkick set` command to groups/users).
+- Use `-` before each permission to blacklist the command(s) permission to groups/users in PurePerms (e.g. adding `-kygekwhitelistkick.cmd.set` will blacklist the `/whitelistkick set` command to groups/users).

-# Upcoming Features

-- Currently none planned.
-You can contribute or suggest for new features.

-# Additional Notes

-- Join our Discord server <a href="https://discord.gg/CXtqUZv">here</a> for latest updates from KygekTeam.
-- If you found bugs or want to give suggestions, please visit <a href="https://github.com/KygekTeam/KygekWhitelistKick/issues">here</a> or join our Discord server.
-- We accept all contributions!
-If you want to contribute, please make a pull request in <a href="https://github.com/KygekTeam/KygekWhitelistKick/pulls">here</a>.

-# Other Versions
+# 🚢 Other Versions

 - [Nukkit](https://github.com/KygekTeam/KygekWhitelistKick-Nukkit)

+# ⚖️ License

+Licensed under the [GNU General Public License v3.0](https://github.com/thebigcrafter/KygekWhitelistKick/blob/main/LICENSE) license.